willb0/reddit_post_analyzer/readme.md

-# Reddit Post Tokenizer using PRAW,Flask,nltk,gensim
+# Reddit Post Analyzer using PRAW,Flask,nltk,gensim
 This project is a basic Flask server with no middleware,session mgmt etc to yield tokenized reddit posts for natural language processing